Cheeseburger Egg Rolls

 - 1 pound ground beef

-- half of a (1 ounce) package onion soup mix* (about 1 and 1/2 tablespoons)
+- 1 ounce package onion soup mix*, (about 1 and 1/2 tablespoons)

 - 2 teaspoons Worcestershire sauce